samindaa/CarND-MPC-Project/README.md

 as the reference implementation for this project.
 I have implemented the car model, and setup the constraints to solve the optimization problem.

-I have modified the reference implementation in two ways to solve the final project:
+I have modified the reference implementation in the following ways to solve the final project:

 1. The reference trajectory has been modeled using a 3rd order polynomial.
 1. All the calculations have been done on the car coordinate system.
 I have used the